winkeung/visual_proof_of_chain_rule/README.md

 The projection of the tangent of the 3D curve is the tangent of the projection of the curve.

+Adding of one more variable corresponds to adding of one more dimension.

 ## Some discuessions on the meaning of Differentials:

 ### What dx and dy are not: